Discover a better way to back up, store, and share your files.

 Online Storage makes it easy for anyone to back up, store and share files in the cloud.
 From simple drag-&-drop file transfer to synchronizing files across multiple computers, Online Storage can do it all in just a few clicks.

-Call us directly and tell us some details about the computer problems you’re having.
+Call us directly and tell us some details about the computer problems you’re having because we do Computer Repair.
 Connect to one of our professional technicians to diagnoses your computer trouble.
 When the repairs are finished, you’ll be able to pay us directly over the phone with a credit card.

 Computer sales, service, support, networking, Web design, Web hosting, Website advertising, SEO and database development, Jungle Computer (Veteran Owned & Operated) offers your business a full-service technology solution.
 Computer sales, service and support, networking, Web design, Web hosting, Website advertising and database development, Jungle Computer offers your business a full-service technology solution.